gustavoguichard/react-tiltshift/README.md

 * blur (0-10): the blur radius in pixels.
 Something between 1 or 2 usually gives the best results.
 * direction (“horizontal”, “vertical”, or 0-360): the direction of the effect with zero at right.
 * position (0-100): defines the point of focus.
 50 would be the image middle.
-* sharpness (0-100): the amount of area between complete focus and complete blur.
-The lower the value, the “sharper” the fade.
+* smoothness (0-100): the amount of area between complete focus and complete blur.
+The higher the value, the “smoother" the blur.

 ##### Demo